kenburke/example/README.md

 conda create env
 ```

-to install all dependencies outline in `environment.yml`.
+to install all dependencies outlined in `environment.yml`.
 Then activate the env

 ```
 source activate sortingAlgorithms